On Uncertainty Quantification in Particle Accelerators Modelling: UQ VIA POLYNOMIAL CHAOS EXPANSION

 \subsection{Global sensitivity analysis}

-The expensive, deterministic high fidelity particle accelerator model, $\mathcal{M}$, is described by a function $\vec{u}=\mathcal{M}(\vec{x})$, where the input $\vec{x}$ is a point inside $\mathcal{D}$ (c.f. \figref {fig:modelred}) and $\vec{u}$ is a vector of QoI's.\ Finding correlations in these high dimensional spaces is nontrivial, however it is vital for a deep understanding of the underling physics.\ For example, reducing the search space is of great interest in the modelling and optimisation process.\ In the spirit of Sobol' \citep{Sobol01}, let $\vec{u}^{*}=\mathcal{M}(\vec{x}^{*})$ be the sought (true) solution.\ The local sensitivity of the solution $\vec{u}^{*}$ with respect to $x_{k}$ is estimated by $(\partial \vec{u} /\partial x_{k})_{\vec{x}=\vec{x}^{*}}$.\ On the contrary, the global sensitivity approach does not specify the input $\vec{x}=\vec{u}^{*}$, it only considers the model $\mathcal{M}(\vec{x})$.\ Therefore, global sensitivity analysis should be regarded as a tool for studying the mathematical model rather than a specific solution ($\vec{x}=\vec{x}^{*}$).\
+The expensive, deterministic high-fidelity particle accelerator model, $\mathcal{M}$, is described by a function $\vec{u}=\mathcal{M}(\vec{x})$, where the input $\vec{x}$ is a point inside $\mathbf{D}$ (c.f. \figref {fig:modelred}) and $\vec{u}$ is a vector of QoI's.\ Finding correlations in these high dimensional spaces is nontrivial, however it is vital for a deep understanding of the underlying physics.\ For example, reducing the search space is of great interest in the modelling and optimization process.\ In the spirit of Sobol' \citep{Sobol01}, let $\vec{u}^{*}=\mathcal{M}(\vec{x}^{*})$ be the sought (true) solution.\ The local sensitivity of the solution $\vec{u}^{*}$ with respect to $x_{k}$ is estimated by $(\partial \vec{u} /\partial x_{k})_{\vec{x}=\vec{x}^{*}}$.\ On the contrary, the global sensitivity approach does not specify the input $\vec{x}=\vec{u}^{*}$, it only considers the model $\mathcal{M}(\vec{x})$.\ Therefore, global sensitivity analysis should be regarded as a tool for studying the mathematical model rather than a specific solution ($\vec{x}=\vec{x}^{*}$).\ For details we refer to Appendix \ref{appGSA}.